For the latest News, Comments, Gossip and Video's See our Facebook Page.

 Brian Anderson Brian is currently a member of Sompting Village Morris of which he was Squire for 2 years.
 He's danced and sung in France, Holland, Germany, Switzerland and Belgium.
 Aside from this, and becoming a Wellington Wailer, Brian's greatest claim to fame was playing the rear end of a pantomime camel in a local panto.

-Dave Golding Another original Wellington Wailer.
+Dave Golding (Purser) Another original Wellington Wailer.
 His youthful looks belie the abuse he has put his body through.
 However he still sings like a lark.

 Brian Ablett Brian sang in Sussex folk clubs for more years than he cares to remember.
 He also plays Melodeon, and was yet another crew member with a Morris dancing background.
 Brian played for Cuckoos Nest Morris, and Brighton Morris Men, where he was once also a dancer, and rose to the dizzy heights of Squire!
 Brian also played 10 years with Kate's Kitchen Band (KKB) Ceilidh Band.
 He has also sung and played at Glastonbury! - On top of the Tor.
 In fact it would be fair to say that he would sing or play for anyone offering free cider!